Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 ## Dungeon Guides

 - [Inconvenient Dungeons](https://www.nexusmods.com/skyrimspecialedition/mods/66784) removes the back entrances of a lot of dungeons so you need to backtrack again and it spawns enemies on your way out and in combination with [Locked Chests have Keys](https://www.nexusmods.com/skyrimspecialedition/mods/74565) it locks the boss chests so you either need to find a key for them or you can pick the locks.
 For picking locks you need perks or [one of the utility perk potions](https://www.nexusmods.com/skyrimspecialedition/mods/79820) that allow you to pick locks for a limited amount of time.
+- Take Followers with you early on.
+They can help in combat but more importantly, most of them can open simple locks for you.
+- Taunting enemies can give you a small benefit in combat, might be exactly what you need early on.